-‘RHOBH’ Lisa Rinna On Blast For Calling Out Kim Richards Over Her Arrests And Recovery
+‘RHOBH’ Star Lisa Rinna On Blast For Calling Out Kim Richards Over Her Arrests And Recovery

 At the same time, Perez Hilton reports that former RHOBH star Brandi Glanville slammed Rinna on social media for her comments in the latest episode.
 Rinna has yet to respond to Glanville’s comments.

-New episodes of the Real Housewives of Beverly Hills air Tuesday nights on Bravo.
+New episodes of The Real Housewives of Beverly Hills air Tuesday nights on Bravo.

 Tell us!
 Whose side are you on – Kim Richards or Lisa Rinna?
 Let us know in the comments below.